 gloo-mesh-agent service on the default port

 9977.
-The Envoy proxy sidecars for cluster workloads use this port to send metrics to the agent.
 The relay agent does not receive inbound requests from outside the workload cluster.
 Unlike the management server, you do not need to configure ingress for the relay agent.

 You can add replicas of the agent for higher availability.
 In such case, leader election affects which processes the agents handle.
 Logging and metric processes use the most resources, and scale as the number of services within the cluster grows.

 - Certificate management

 - API discovery for Gloo Platform Portal